ashismo/ashismo.github.com/_posts/repository/2015-05-12-SVN Repository Setup for your project.md

 * Modifying Security and Authentication Settings

 Go to F:\ashish.mondal\mySVN\MyProjectRepo\conf location
-	For our purposes, just uncomment out the following lines from **svnserv.conf** file in configuration
+	For our purposes, just uncomment out the following lines from **svnserve.conf** file in configuration

 ```
 [general]